S23-CS131-YUEN-16122/DS_Project_An_Bui/README.md

 # Dijkstra's Algorithm

-* /docs - explains other findings of Dijkstra's Algorithm
+* /docs - has documentation of my implementation

-* /presentation - has pdf of my presentation and mp4 of my video
+* /presentation - has pdf and mp4 of my presentation

-* /src - has a simple demonstration of how Dijkstra's Algorithm can be implemented in code
+* /src - has implemention file of Dijkstra's Algorithm